 Given when contractions become stronger and more painful

 Often used for C-sections, especially those done in emergency situations

 Description of Procedure

-After the cervix is fully dilated (opened) and the baby seems to be heading down the birth canal, the nurses will help prepare you for delivery.
+After the cervix is fully dilated (opened) and the baby seems to be heading down the birth canal, the care team will help prepare you for delivery.
 Your legs may be draped with cloths.
-Some doctors will clean the area around the vagina with an antiseptic solution.
+The area around the vagina will be cleaned with an antiseptic solution.

 You may put your legs into holders, especially if you have an epidural.
-The nurses and your support people may hold your legs in a comfortable position.
+The care team may hold your legs in a position.
 This will help you to push.
-You may be encouraged to find a position that is right for you.
-Each time you have a contraction, you will be instructed to push.
+You may be asked to find a position that is right for you.
+You will be asked to push each time you have a contraction.
 This involves bearing down like you are trying to have a bowel movement.

 Crowning is when the baby's head is seen at the opening to the vagina.
 When this happens, you may be asked to slow your pushing.
 Depending on your delivery plan, the doctor may massage your perineum to gently stretch it.
-An episiotomy is not routinely done, but in some cases, it is necessary.
+Some people may need an episiotomy, but it is not routine.

-When your baby's head is out, you will be asked to stop pushing.
+You will be asked to stop pushing when your baby's head is out.
 The doctor will check to make sure that the umbilical cord is not around the baby's neck.
 Then, you will be able to push the rest of the baby out.
 If the baby appears healthy and is breathing well, your baby may be placed on your stomach.
 The umbilical cord will be clamped and cut.
 Within the next 20 minutes, the placenta will be delivered.